VictorHom/NYTNews/README.md

 I got the "infinite scrolling" to work at one point.
 Then I built extra features and the performance of the api calls from the scrolling seem to get worst.
 The issue has not been fixed.

 In debugger mode, it is working as I step through the code, so it is making it tough to optimize :(

+Update: I needed to make additional calls when there was a status code 429 since I was making queries too quickly!
+The scrolling works now.

 ## Open-source libraries used